Shivansh7201/tesseract.js/README.md

 ## Project Scope
 Tesseract.js aims to bring the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine (a separate project) to the browser and Node.js, and works by wrapping a [WebAssembly port](https://github.com/naptha/tesseract.js-core) of Tesseract.
 This project does not modify core Tesseract features.
 Most notably, **Tesseract.js does not support PDF files and does not modify the Tesseract recognition model to improve accuracy.**

 If your project requires features outside of this scope, consider the [Scribe.js library](https://github.com/scribeocr/scribe.js).
 Scribe.js is an alternative library created to accommodate common feature requests that are outside of the scope of this repo.
 Scribe.js includes improvements to the Tesseract recognition model and supports extracting text from PDF documents, among other features.
-For more information see [Scribe.js vs. Tesseract.js](https://github.com/scribeocr/scribe.js/blob/master/docs/scribe_vs_tesseract.md).
+For more information, see [Scribe.js vs. Tesseract.js](https://github.com/scribeocr/scribe.js/blob/master/docs/scribe_vs_tesseract.md).

 ## Documentation